-Concrete countertops are a very hot item these days, and fabricating them can be much easier than you think — when you use the right tools and technique.
+Concrete countertops are a very hot item these days.
+Fabricating them can be much easier than you think — when you use the right tools and technique.
 This is the key to eliminating frustration and ultimately producing a quality product.
 However, I have found that many of the tools concrete countertop fabricators are getting locally or via the Internet are not designed for use on concrete.

-I have extensively tested all varieties of tooling in the last three years and have been able to determine which tools actually work well and which tools should stay in the granite world.
+I have extensively tested all varieties of tooling in the last three years.
+I have been able to determine which tools actually work well and which tools should stay in the granite world.
 Using the wrong tools for concrete polishing can adversely affect the quality of the countertops you produce.

-The tools I recommend for precast polishing are the Makita PW5001C 4-inch Electronic Wet Stone Polisher, 5-inch Ultra Speed Pads, 5-inch Alpha Rigid Backer Pad, 5-inch Alpha Flexible Backer Pad, and an apron.
-Don’t overlook the apron; you will get wet!
+The tools I recommend for precast polishing are the Makita PW5001C 4-inch Electronic Wet Stone Polisher.
+I also recommend the 5-inch Ultra Speed Pads, 5-inch Alpha Rigid Backer Pad, 5-inch Alpha Flexible Backer Pad, and an apron.
+Don’t overlook the apron.
+You will get wet!
 Polishing pads come in a series of grits that are as follows: 50, 100, 200, 400, 800, 1,500 and 3,000.
 If you are looking for the exposed aggregate look, I recommend using 5-inch Ultra Speed polishing pads starting at a 50 grit.
 If you are just polishing the cream, you will start with a 400 grit (and go very lightly).
 You will then work your way through the different grits until the desired look has been achieved.
 On some mixes, 1,500 grit will be the last pad that you will use, although other mixes will still continue to polish at a 3,000 grit.

 Pads from 50 grit to 400 grit are actually grinding and removing material in preparation for the polishing stages.
 It is more cost-effective and safer (because of the dust) to do these stages wet.
 You are removing material and working the pads very hard at this point, and if there is no water to cool the pads’ resin, it turns soft and releases the diamonds.
 The 800 to 3,000 grits are where the magic happens.
 If you are looking for a nice polish with a smooth feel, use the ultra-speed pads for your top grits.

 It is easier and more cost-effective to build precast concrete countertops, but occasionally, you or your customer will insist on having no seams at all and a poured-in-place application will be necessary.
-This is the only situation where I would recommend polishing dry all the way through your polishing steps, and it wouldn’t be a bad idea to charge a little more to make up for additional tool wear and added headaches.
+This is the only situation where I would recommend polishing dry all the way through your polishing steps.
+It wouldn’t be a bad idea to charge a little more to make up for additional tool wear and added headaches.

-To do this, you will need the Makita 9565CV 5-inch Angle Grinder, 5-inch hot pressed pads, a Pearl Vacu-Guard, and a 5-inch aluminum backer pad.
+To do this, you will need the Makita 9565CV 5-inch Angle Grinder.
+You will also need 5-inch hot pressed pads, a Pearl Vacu-Guard, and a 5-inch aluminum backer pad.
 Once again, you will need to decide whether you will be exposing aggregate or polishing the cream on top.
-The same grits used for wet polishing will be used dry, but not the same polishing pads.
+You use the same grits used for wet polishing that you use for dry.
+However, you do not use the same polishing pads.
 When polishing dry, the hot pressed pads will be used all the way through the different stages of grits.

 Now that we have the correct tooling covered, here are some tips and tricks to make your project look its best.

 Five-inch pads are better for top polishing than 4-inch pads.
-I know that this size difference is minimal but it helps a lot to go with a 5-inch pad because they give you a bigger base.
+I know that this size difference is minimal.
+However, it helps a lot to go with a 5-inch pad because they give you a bigger base.
 It also doesn’t hurt that they cover more surface area.
 Even though there is only a 1-inch difference in diameter, you will finish quicker.

 This information should be a useful guide on correct tooling and techniques.
 However, this is 101-level instruction to concrete countertop polishing.
 I highly recommend attending one of the many informative seminars that are available from companies such as Concrete Countertop Institute, Cheng Design, Buddy Rhodes Studio, Decosup, and Brickform.
-Just like with anything else, there are tricks of the trade, and having someone teach you these things firsthand can eliminate a lot of wasted time and money.
+Just like with anything else, there are tricks of the trade.
+Having someone teach you these things firsthand can eliminate a lot of wasted time and money.

 Most importantly, concrete countertop fabricators must always strive for perfection.
-Countertops differ from most concrete work that is done on a larger scale.
+Countertops differ from most concrete work that you do on a larger scale.
 We are talking about a much smaller area that is in the most important room of any house and a lot closer to eye level.
-If you wouldn’t put the countertops in your own home then your job isn’t done.
-The only thing that will limit you in concrete countertops is your imagination, so keep an open mind and don’t be afraid to try something new..
+If you wouldn’t put the countertops in your own home, then your job isn’t done.
+The only thing that will limit you in concrete countertops is your imagination.
+Keep an open mind and don’t be afraid to try something new.